jpfutalef/DynamicStochasticElectricVRP/README.md

 - 3: full day (pre-operation + online).

-``OPT_METHOD`` sets the E-VRP variant the optimizer solves during the pre-operation and online stages.
-Not considered when simulating the open loop online stage.
+``OPT_METHOD`` sets the E-VRP variant the optimizer solves during the pre-operation and online stages (Notice: this argument is not considered when simulating the open loop online stage).
+Choose one of the following
+integers:

 - 1: deterministic
 - 2: deterministic + waiting times
 - 3: linear stochastic

 ``TARGET_FOLDER`` specifies the target folder.
-For pre-operation stage and full day, a folder containing a set of instances (XML files).
-For online stage, a folder containing the results from the pre-operation.
+For pre-operation stage and full-day simulation, the target folder must contain a set of instances which will be solved (and simulated, for the full-day case).
+For the online stage, the target folder is such that it contains the results from the pre-operation stage.

-#### The target folder
+#### Folder structures

-Contains the necessary data to execute any stage.
-Essentially, each instance is assigned a folder with its name.
-Inside each folder, you will find the results for each stage/method you choose.
+After running the pre-operation (that is, solving the offline E-VRP instances), each result is saved in a folder with the same name of the instance.
+Inside each folder, you will find the results for the stage/method you choose.

 The folder structure for a folder containing one instance is as follows:

 ```
-main_folder  <-- target folder for pre-operation
+folder_containing_several_instances  <-- target folder for pre-operation
 |   instance_name.xml
 └───instance_name
-    └───optimization_method_1
+    └───evrp_variant_1
         └───pre_operation
-            └───preop_results1  <-- could be source folder for online operation
+            └───preop_results1 <-- can be source folder for online operation
                 |   preop result files
            ...
-            └───preop_resultsN
+            └───preop_resultsN <-- can be source folder for online operation too
                 |   preop result files
         └───online_open_loop
             └───online_results1